mjendrusch/salad/README.md

 salad (**s**parse **al**l-**a**tom **d**enoising) is the name of a family of machine learning models for controlled protein structure generation.
 Like many previous approaches to protein structure generation (e.g. [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion), [Genie2](https://github.com/aqlaboratory/genie2) and [Chroma](https://github.com/generatebio/chroma)), salad is based on denoising diffusion models and is trained to gradually transform random noise into realistic protein structures.

 Unlike previous approaches, salad was developed from the ground up with efficiency in mind. salad outperforms its predecessors by a large margin and thus allows for higher-throughput structure generation.
-To give an example of how fast salad really is in comparison to previous methods, imagine you want to generated a set of 1,000 amino acid proteins on your previous generation RTX 3090.
+To give an example of how fast salad really is in comparison to previous methods, imagine you want to generate a set of 1,000 amino acid proteins on your previous generation RTX 3090.
 You start generation and go on a 10 minute coffee break.
-If you used salad with default settings, you come back to ~45 generated strutures.
+If you used salad with default settings, you come back to ~45 generated structures.
 If you used RFdiffusion, you might come back to find one or two.

 <p align="center">
   <img src="./assets/SALADRuntimeDark.png" alt="alt text" width="400px" align="middle"/>